King Charles the Martyr: Trial and execution

 After the royalists were defeated by the Parliamentarians, Charles was put on trial.
 He was charged with attempting to govern as an absolute monarch rather than in combination with Parliament; with fighting against his people; with continuing the war after the defeat of his forces (the Second English Civil War); with conspiring after defeat to promote yet another continuation; and with encouraging his troops to kill prisoners of war.
-He was sentenced to death.
+He was sentenced to death by beheading.

 There is some historical debate over the identity of the man who beheaded the King, who was masked at the scene.
 It is known the regicides approached Richard Brandon, the common Hangman of London, but that he refused, and contemporary sources do not generally identify him as the King's headsman.
-Ellis's Historical Inquiries, however, name him as the executioner, stating that he stated so before dying.
+Ellis's Historical Inquiries, however, name him as the executioner, reporting that he stated so before dying.

 It is possible he relented and agreed to do the deed, but there are others who have been identified.
 William Hewlett was tried for the murder after the Restoration and convicted.
 In 1661, two people identified as "Dayborne and Bickerstaffe" were arrested but then discharged.
 Henry Walker, a revolutionary journalist, or his brother William, were suspected but never charged.
 Various local legends around England name local figures.

 According to Philip Henry, the decapitation was greeted by a moan from the assembled crowd, some of whom then dipped their handkerchiefs in Charles' blood, thus starting the cult of the Martyr King.
-Henry was a royalist propagandist; neither Samuel Pepys nor any other eyewitness source corroborates him.
+Henry was a royalist propagandist; neither Samuel Pepys nor any other eyewitness source corroborate him.

 It was common practice for the head of a traitor to be held up and exhibited to the crowd with the words "Behold the head of a traitor!"
 Although Charles's head was exhibited, the words were not used.
 In an unprecedented gesture, one of the prominent leaders of the revolutionaries, Oliver Cromwell, allowed the King's head to be sewn back on his body so the family could pay its respects.
 Charles was buried privately and at night on 7 February 1649, in the Henry VIII vault inside St George's Chapel in Windsor Castle.
 The King's son, King Charles II, later planned an elaborate royal mausoleum which was never built.